Marlins’ Jeter blames outbreak on ‘false sense of security’

+Miami then opened the season with a three-game series in Philadelphia, where the outbreak surfaced.

 “Guys were around each other, they got relaxed and they let their guard down,” Jeter said.
 “They were getting together in groups.
-They weren’t wearing masks as much as they should have.
-They weren’t social distancing.
-The entire traveling party got a little too comfortable.”
+They weren’t wearing masks as much as they should have; they weren’t social distancing.”

-Jeter said his players were annoyed by speculation that reckless misbehavior was to blame.
+Jeter said his players were upset by speculation that reckless misbehavior was to blame.

 “Our guys were not running all around town in Atlanta,” he said.
 “We did have a couple of individuals leave the hotel.
 We had guys leave to get coffee, to get clothes.
 A guy left to have dinner at a teammate’s house.
 There were no other guests on site.
 There was no salacious activity.
 There was no hanging out at bars, no clubs, no running around Atlanta.”

-By Sunday, the outbreak had become so serious that the Marlins’ season was temporarily suspended, with the team stranded in Philadelphia.
+By July 26, the outbreak became so serious that the Marlins’ season was temporarily suspended, with the team stranded in Philadelphia.
 The infected players have since returned by bus to South Florida, where they are quarantined.

 “We have a lot of players who are asymptomatic, and we have players who are showing mild symptoms,” Jeter said.